shardasajal4-wq/Fake_News_Detection_Local_Website/README.md

 ## 📌 Overview

-This project is an AI-powered **Real-Time Fake News Detection and Recommendation System** that uses a fine-tuned **DistilBERT Transformer model** to classify news articles as **Real**, **Fake**, or **Uncertain** with confidence analysis.
+This project is an AI-powered **Real-Time Fake News Detection and News Recommendation System** that uses a fine-tuned **DistilBERT Transformer model** to classify news articles as **Real**, **Fake**, or **Uncertain** with confidence analysis.

-The system automatically fetches live news articles using **NewsAPI**, processes and classifies them using a hybrid decision engine, stores results in **MongoDB**, and recommends similar articles using **TF-IDF cosine similarity**.
+The system automatically fetches live news articles using **NewsAPI**, preprocesses and analyzes them using a hybrid decision engine, stores prediction results in **MongoDB**, and recommends related news articles using **TF-IDF cosine similarity**.

 The project also includes:

 * ⚡ FastAPI backend APIs
-* 🖥️ Interactive frontend interface
+* 🖥️ Interactive Streamlit frontend
 * 🧠 Intelligent caching and archiving system
-* 📊 Confidence-based prediction logic
+* 📊 Confidence-based prediction analysis
-* 📌 Personalized news recommendation module
+* 📌 Smart recommendation engine
+* 🔗 Read Full Article support

 ---